jpgimenez/qa/README.rst

 `z3c.dependencychecker`_
     Checks which imports are done and compares them to what's in setup.py and warn when discovering missing or unneeded dependencies.
+This is becoming increasingly important with the arrive of Plone 4.3.

 Mostly Harmless
 ---------------